Chapel Hill Projects are opportunities with a consistent member involvement that seek integration with program ministries.

 For over 20 years, our partnership with World Vision has provided access to unique and intelligent ways to respond to those suffering in our world.
 By partnering with this professional, experienced, trusted global development organization, we channel our resources toward some of the most strategic mission activity in the world.
 World Vision values our commitment to them and regularly offers us the opportunity to ‘pilot’ their innovative initiatives such as the Aids Exhibit, Care Giver Kits and 40 Hour Famine.
 We recognize the deep satisfaction many from our congregation feel as a result of their personal sponsorship of World Vision children and Microloan programs.

 Today nearly 340 million people do not have the Bible in their own language.
-Larry and Andrea are serving in Eurasia translating the Bible into tribal languages that have never had the scriptures in their native tongue.
+Missionaries are serving in Eurasia translating the Bible into tribal languages that have never had the scriptures in their native tongue.
 Wycliffe’s vision is to see the Bible accessible to all people in the language they understand best.
 For more information, email Mandy Cuda, call 808.341.2320, or visit the Wycliffe website.

 Young Life Gig Harbor/Peninsula